Vandit Gupta ’21, MBA’23

 What skills are you looking to add through the program?

 Mainly business analytics, but we also go over so many other areas of business.
-I’m taking a Supply Chain Management class with Professor John Visich; we’re talking about lean operations and how to improve manufacturing, which connects back to my family’s background.
+I’m taking a supply chain management class with Professor John Visich; we’re talking about lean operations and how to improve manufacturing, which connects back to my family’s background.
 Learning all of this is helpful.
 I like the fact that the MBA touches on all areas of business.

 What are your career goals once your program is complete?